prateekchandan/2016-CS308-Drowsiness-Detector/Documentation/readme.txt

-Place the presentaion and report in their respective folder.
+The presentation is in the Presentation folder and report is in report folder